N3ZK/fix-discord.js/Bot-discord-main/README.md

 npm install discord.js
 ```

-## Depancies
+## Fix broken npm

-- You can see in package-lock.json...
+- You can see in config.md

 ## How to build bot